run-house/runhouse/docs/how-to-use-runhouse.rst

    region, or cloud than the local code.
 #.
 Python behavior like async, exceptions, printing, and logging are all preserved across remote calls but
    can be disabled or controlled if desired.

+This is a common pattern - calling a function or class as a remote service just a microservice.
+However, doing it manually divides the code into multiple applications, multiplying the DevOps overhead, as each requires its own configuration, automation, scaling, etc. Runhouse combines the best of both approaches: providing limitless compute dynamism and flexibility in Python without disrupting the runtime or fragmenting the application, by offloading functions and classes to remote compute as services on the fly.

 5. Saving and Loading
 ^^^^^^^^^^^^^^^^^^^^^